bharti147/bharti147/README.md

 ## About Me

-- 💻 I'm a Web Developer.
+- 💻 I'm a Java Developer.
 - 🎓 I graduated from Chitkara University with a major in Computer Science Engineering.
 - 🔍 I'm always eager to learn and explore new technologies and methodologies.
 - 📚 In my free time, I enjoy reading tech blogs and reading fictional books.